M3wP/Monopoly/C64/readme.md

 		  #stations/2 * 2^#stations + #utilities		???

-* Clean up mouse support (auto draw buttons, remove dead data).
-Need a couple of new button types (one needs more data - colour).
-Change "enb" to type.
-Types:  regular enb, regular dis, regular hidden... colour vis, colour hidden, simple (trd sel dialog), full screen.
-This is needed for preventing player colour duplications and joystick support.
-* Make more menu buttons disabled in draw (not just buzzing in keys)
+* Make more menu buttons disabled in draw (not just buzzing in keys).
+Trade!
 * Enable/disable Done on the management menu?
 Needs regular menu redraws...
-* Mouse hot tracking - determine focused button and flash it.
-* Joystick support (step up/down menu options, fire select).
-Reuse hot- tracking code to indicate which button is focused.
-Need default setting routine (screenStartButtons?), called at end of displaying menus/dialogs?
+* Buzz for more of the failures (gaol, auction, management)
+* Don't show "doubles" on play menu when get out of gaol on doubles?
+* Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
-* First-time-run configuration of input options
+* Allow players to input name?
-* Change "all" dirty to be just board dirty and req. individual flags
+* Change "all" dirty to be just board dirty and req. individual flags?
-* Why does the whole screen get updated when changing the bid in an auction?
 * Back-fit GoatTracker driver changes from version 2.74.
-* Implement autosell?
-Complicated.
 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.
 * Properly divide game and rule routines.
 How?
 * Put code into separate files as indicated